rjwut/advent/src/solutions/vm/README.md

 Just after the `prestep` event, the `Vm` will record the current position of the instruction pointer, then select the instruction it points at to be executed.
 After it executes, the default behavior is to increment the instruction pointer only if it remains unchanged from the value it had when it was recorded before the instruction was executed.
 If it has been changed (by the instruction or a `preop` or `postop` event listener, for example), it will be left as-is.

-This behavior can be customized by setting the value of the `ipIncrement` property.
+This behavior can be customized by setting the value of the `ipIncrement` option.
 The possible values are:

 - `'always'`: Always increment the instruction pointer, even if it was changed.
 - `'unchanged'`: Only increment the instruction pointer if it hasn't changed.